colinlienard/react-customizable-popup/README.md

 The way to trigger the opening of the popup.

 The popup will open either when the toggler is clicked or when the mouse hovers over the toggle.
-If `hover` is chosen, the [`background`](#background) prop will be set to false.
+If `hover` is chosen, the [`backdrop`](#backdrop) prop will be set to false.

 #### `position`